jambolohrenfelcharles-huel/members_system/RENDER_DEPLOYMENT_GUIDE.md

 # SmartApp Deployment Guide for Render

 ## Overview
-This guide will help you deploy your SmartApp to Render.com using Docker and MySQL.
+This guide will help you deploy your SmartApp to Render.com using Docker and PostgreSQL.
+Your app will use MySQL locally and PostgreSQL on Render.

 ## Prerequisites
 1. GitHub repository with your SmartApp code